cjones-87/TheBlueprintBoilerplate/README.md

    - "homepage": Update the homepage URL to reflect the new project's homepage if applicable.
    - Update any other relevant fields that contain project-specific information.

-3. Update configuration files: Check for any other configuration files in the project that may contain project-specific information, such as .env files, webpack configuration files, or database configuration files.
+3. Update configuration files: Check for any other configuration files in the project that may contain project-specific information, such as .env files, vite configuration files, or database configuration files.
 Update these files with the necessary changes, such as database connection details, API endpoints, or environment variables.

 4. Customize the code: Review the codebase and make any necessary modifications to adapt it to the new project name.
 This may include renaming variables, components, or files, updating file headers, or making other relevant changes to align with the new project name.